Home Page

 Home Time

 At the end of the day the children will be brought out by class teachers to meet parents at 15:20.
-We always ensure that children are met by a parent or known adult and take any uncollected children back into school for safety.
+We always ensure that children are met by a parent or known adult and we take any uncollected children back into school for safety.

 Top